 Bula, Ola, Salut, Ciao

 Start thinking about learning the language of your chosen destination.
 Even if you just get some basic phrases down or learn some conversation starters, you’ll feel a lot more at ease when you get there and the locals will appreciate the effort you’ve put in.
-Our article 'How to avoid mistakes when learning a language on your gap year' will give you a few pointers.
+Our article ‘Tips for learning a new language before your gap year’ will give you a few pointers.

 6 months to go

 An absolute must; ensure your passport is in date and ensure you’ve got enough time left on your passport to cover your trip and beyond.
 Most countries require your passport to be valid for at least six months after your trip has completed.
-If your passport is expiring soon then make sure you renew it now – you don’t want to be in a panic in a few month’s time!
+If your passport is expiring soon then make sure you renew it now—you don’t want to be in a panic in a few month’s time when you’re about to embark on your once in a lifetime trip!

 Another absolute must; check to see if and what visa(s) you will need to enter your chosen country.
 Most countries expect you to purchase your visa beforehand, failure to do this may result in denial into the country.